Aykerood History, Family Crest & Coats of Arms

 One of the first records of the family was Richard de Akerode who was listed in the Yorkshire Testamenta Eboracensia (Surtees Society.)

-Important Dates for the Aykerood family
+Early History of the Aykerood family

 This web page shows only a small excerpt of our Aykerood research.
 Another 133 words (10 lines of text) covering the years 1569, 1624 and 1934 are included under the topic Early Aykerood History in all our PDF Extended History products and printed products wherever possible.